Underwater exchange portal

 Underwater Exchange Approaches

 Three basic approaches have emerged for addressing underwater options in today's business environment: Options-for-Options, Options-for-Stock, and Options-for-Cash.
 The form of consideration offered by the company in return for the employee's participation is the primary difference between the alternatives.
-Figure 2 provides a general description and outlines the advantages and disadvantages of each approach.
+The table below provides a general description and outlines the advantages and disadvantages of each approach.
 For a detailed discussion of how to design and implement one of these exchanges, read our white paper Addressing Underwater Options: Measured Responses to a Contentious Problem on this topic.

-Descriptions of Underwater Exchange Approaches:
+Descriptions of Underwater Exchange Approaches

-Exchange Approach Description Advantages Disadvantages
+Description Advantages Disadvantages

-Options-for-Options Cancellation of underwater options followed by an immediate re-grant of (typically fewer) new options
+Cancellation of underwater options followed by an immediate re-grant of (typically fewer) new options

 • Ease of communication (employees generally understand options)